tenzin-choezin/global-terrorism/README.md

   1. Getting a data-driven understanding of global terrorism from the last five decades
   2. Building new and strengthening existing data visualization skills, with an emphasis on geospatial charts

-**Note:** The data file is too large to include in this repo.
-To find it, click [HERE](https://www.kaggle.com/datasets/START-UMD/gtd?datasetId=504&searchQuery=plotly)!

 ### Analytics Dashboard Preview
 ![](homepage.gif)